 Accelerated Ancient Salt™

-Accelerated Ancient Salt™ not only lowers blood sugar in the short term, but it also plumps up the blood to flush out the toxins, hydrate the cells, support apoptosis, break down the fats in the liver, improve digestion, and dilute the uric acid.
-Furthermore, it helps reduce the cravings for sugar and processed foods.
+Accelerated Ancient Salt® not only lowers blood sugar in the short term, but it also plumps up the blood to flush out toxins, hydrate the cells, support apoptosis, break down fats in the liver, improve digestion, and dilute the uric acid.
+Furthermore, it helps reduce sugar and processed food cravings.

 Liver Flush Cleanse

 Diabetes comes from insulin resistance in the liver.
 The liver is responsible for fat metabolism, optimal thyroid function, and optimal detoxification— all factors that contribute to reversing insulin resistance, fatty liver, and obesity.
 The supplements in the Liver Flush Cleanse soften liver stones and prep the liver to release those stones into the toilet!
 As a result, insulin sensitivity, detoxification, fat burning, and metabolic rate increase.

 The Liver Flush Cleanse also helps to: